-NMFC is a closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act and is required to maintain an asset coverage ratio, as defined in the 1940 Act, of at least 200.0%.
-NMFC includes the assets and liabilities of its consolidated subsidiaries for purposes of satisfying the requirements under the 1940 Act.
+We are a closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act and are required to maintain an asset coverage ratio, as defined in the 1940 Act, of at least 200.0%.
+We include the assets and liabilities of our consolidated subsidiaries for purposes of satisfying the requirements under the 1940 Act.
 See "Regulation" in this prospectus.
-NMF Holdings and NMF SLF have long term liabilities related to the Credit Facilities.

-NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a RIC under Subchapter M of the Code.
+We have elected to be treated, and intend to comply with the requirements to continue to qualify annually, as a RIC under Subchapter M of the Code.
 See "Material Federal Income Tax Considerations" in this prospectus.
-As a RIC, NMFC generally will not have to pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that it timely distributes to its stockholders as dividends if it meets certain source-of-income, distribution and asset diversification requirements.
-NMFC intends to distribute to its stockholders substantially all of its annual taxable income.
+As a RIC, we generally will not pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that we timely distribute to our stockholders as dividends if it meets certain source-of-income, distribution and asset diversification requirements.
+We intend to distribute to our stockholders substantially all of our annual taxable income except that we may retain certain net capital gains for reinvestment.